Master of Science in Nursing (MSN)

 The informatics concentration focuses on preparing nurses to become proficient in health information technology and essential informatics competencies to function within patient care environments.

-The completed application packet, including all supporting documentation, must be received by the School of Nursing by the deadline for each term.
+The completed application packet, including all supporting documentation, must be received by the Office of Graduate Admissions by the deadline for each term.
 Completed applications that are received by the preferred deadline will be given priority review.
-Those applications received after the final deadline for a specific admission term will be recorded for the next available term.
-Contact the office of the School of Nursing for additional information.
+Contact the Office of Graduate Admissions for additional information.
 Applicants may apply for admission any semester.
+The procedure of application consists of:

 To be admitted without condition a student must meet the following criteria: